← All buyer’s guides

 Frequently asked questions

-How is a vending machine business typically valued?
+How are vending routes typically valued?

-Figures are informed estimates drawn from public industry sources (SBA lending guidelines, business-brokerage valuation data, trade associations, government business statistics) combined with real buy-intent search-demand data.
+National Census establishment data was not available for this category.
+Valuation, financing and deal figures are informed estimates drawn from public industry sources (SBA lending guidelines, business-brokerage valuation data, trade associations, government business statistics) combined with real buy-intent search-demand data.
 They are directional, not audited — actual valuations, financing terms, and deal specifics vary by market and operator.
 Updated July 2026.
+Read our methodology →

 BUYING A BUSINESS?

-Get a Due Diligence Scan — the market read on any listing before you spend thousands on due diligence.
+Get the market read on a vending machine before you spend thousands on due diligence.